THE INSTITUTION'S SCORE

 Capital works as a bulwark against losses and affords protection for members during periods of financial instability for the credit union.
 Therefore, when it comes to measuring an a credit union's financial fortitude, capital is essential.
 From a safety and soundness perspective, more capital is preferred.

-BAYPORT CREDIT UNION scored 8 out of a possible 30 on Bankrate's earnings test, failing to reach the national average of 10.31.
+BAYPORT CREDIT UNION received a score of 14 out of a possible 30 points on our test to measure the adequacy of a credit union's capital, below the national average of 15.65.

-One sign that BAYPORT CREDIT UNION is doing better than its peers in this area was its earnings ratio of 3.00 percent in our test, higher than the average for all credit unions.
+BAYPORT CREDIT UNION appears to be on less solid financial footing than its peers in this area, with a capitalization ratio of 14.00 percent in our test, worse than the average for all credit unions.